Thank you for relating to my previous blog. Since I got a great response to the last article on the education system.

 - Some students have to study abroad for better career opportunities—the higher the education, the more seniors living in their own country.

-- Some people go abroad to create new interests in themselves to find new ways of learning to implement new directions in their own country.
+- Some people go abroad to create new interests to find new ways of learning to implement new directions in their own country.

 - The overall purpose of this study is to examine the perceptions of undergraduate students about study abroad programs and to identify to what range those perceptions fall in line with the escalating importance society is placing on multicultural competence.